If you run a food business, the law says you must register your business with your local council.

 How to register

-If you're setting up a new food business in Barnsley, you must register with us at least 28 days before you start trading.
+If you're setting up a new food business in Barnsley, you must register with us.
+This must be done at least 28 days before you start trading.
 It's an offence not to register your food business with us.

 If you use premises in more than one local council area, you must register separately with each one.

-If you operate a mobile food vehicle, you should register with the council where your vehicle's kept, not where you trade.
+If you operate a mobile food vehicle, you should register with the council where your vehicle's kept.
+This is not where you trade.
 You may be inspected by both councils.

 If things change